Second Anglo-Mysore War: War

 On the east coast, an army led by General James Stuart marched from Madras to resupply besieged fortifications and to dispute Cuddalore, where French forces had arrived and joined with those of Mysore.
 Stuart besieged Cuddalore even though the forces were nearly equal in size.
 The French fleet of the Baillie de Suffren drove away the British fleet, and landed marines to assist in Cuddalore's defence.
 However, when word arrived of a preliminary peace between France and Britain, the siege was ended.
 General Stuart, who was engaged in disputes with Lord Macartney, was eventually recalled and sent back to England.

 The British captured Mangalore in March 1783, but Tipu brought his main army, and after recapturing Bednore, besieged and eventually captured Mangalore.
 At the same time, troops from Stuart's army were joined with those of Colonel William Fullarton in the Tanjore region, where he captured the fortress at Palghautcherry in November, and then entered Coimbatore against little resistance.

 Treaty of Mangalore

-During this time, company officials received orders from company headquarters in London to bring an end to the war, and entered negotiations with Tipu.
+During this time, company officials received orders from company headquarters in London to bring an end to the war, and entered negotiations with Tipu Sultan.
 Pursuant to a preliminary cease fire, Colonel Fullarton was ordered to abandon all of his recent conquests.
 However, due to allegations that Tipu violated terms of the cease fire at Mangalore, Fullarton remained at Palghautcherry.
 On 30 January the garrison of Mangalore surrendered to Tipu Sultan.

 The war was ended on 11 March 1784 with the signing of the Treaty of Mangalore, in which both sides agreed to restore the others' lands to the status quo ante bellum.
 The treaty is an important document in the history of India, because it was the last occasion when an Indian power dictated terms to the company.